5jt/dyalog-cookbook/README.md

 A guide to organising, shipping and maintaining an application in [Dyalog APL](http://dyalog.com).

-By Kai Jaeger and Stephen Taylor
+Written by Kai Jaeger (<https://aplteam.com>) and Stephen Taylor (<http://lambenttechnology.com/>) and sponsored by Dyalog Ltd (<https://www.dyalog.com>).

-kai@aplteam.com
-sjt@5jt.com

 This is an open-source project.
 You are invited to contribute using the [Forked Workflow model](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow): fork this repository to your own account, make changes and lodge a pull request to include your changes.

-Alternatively, write to Kai and Stephen at the above addresses.
+Alternatively, write to Kai (<mailto:kai@aplteam.com>) or Stephen (<mailto:sjt@5jt.com>).

-The project requires Dyalog APL Unicode 15.0 or later.
+The project requires Dyalog APL Unicode 16.0 or later.

-The project is also discussed in the [`#cookbook` thread of The APL Room on Slack](https://theaplroom.slack.com/messages/cookbook/).

-The manuscript is written in Markdown and compiled at [Leanpub](https://leanpub.com/thedyalogcookbook).
+The manuscript is written in Markdown and converted into HTML5 by a program written in Dyalog APL.

-THIS FOLDER contains child folders and files as follows.
-Much of the content is tracked in a Git repository, and pushed to github.com/5jt/dyalog-cookbook
+The project contains various child folders and files; the principle ones are listed here:

 `code/`
 : scripts corresponding to different versions of the MyApp application

 `manuscript/`
-: files from which the book is generated on Leanpub.
+: files from which the chapters (read: HTML5 files) are generated.

-`preview/`
-: latest copies of book in multiple formats
+`HTML/`
+: Contains the book as HTML files, each representing a single chapter.
+There is also one file that comprises all chapters in a single document for searching and printing purposes.

 `texts/`
-: sample texts in various alphabets
+: sample texts in various alphabets.
+This is used as input in some chapters.

+The content is tracked in a Git repository, and pushed to <http://github.com/5jt/dyalog-cookbook>.